Have Hearts already won the race for third?

 Hearts bring in players who are ready to make an impact immediately.
 There are few project players recruited.

-Shankland has hit 20 goals in his first season, Kye Rowles has been excellent in defence and had a fantastic World Cup for Australia, Snodgrass has been outstanding.
+Shankland has hit 20 goals in his first season.
+Kye Rowles has been excellent in defence and had a fantastic World Cup for Australia.
+Snodgrass has been outstanding.

 Even with injuries, the squad has been able to cope through shrewd signings.
 Zander Clark is a proven goalkeeper at Premiership level who has stepped in with Craig Gordon out for the season, and James Hill has come in on loan and seamlessly replaced Craig Halkett at right centre-back.